risabsank/self-healing-architecture/docs/system-foundation.md

-# Phase 1: System Foundation
+# System Foundation

-Phase 1 establishes the runnable local foundation for Self-Healing Runtime:
+This document describes the local runtime foundation for Self-Healing Runtime.

+The foundation includes:

 - FastAPI control plane
 - Postgres schema for sandboxes, services, health checks, incidents, and timelines